 Don't forget to wrap your gift.

-You might be like me: the sheer effort of finding the gift is enough to take away any energy you might have for wrapping, but even if you put it in a nice bag with some tissue paper to cover it, you've won.
+You might be like me: the sheer effort of finding the gift is enough to take away any energy you might have for wrapping.
+That being said, even if you put it in a nice bag with some tissue paper to cover it, you've won.

 To make your gift the most meaningful, add a handwritten note.